 Employee Benefits - The employer premium contributions for the medical, dental and vision insurance plans shall continue for twelve (12) weeks while an employee is on an approved Family Medical Leave.
 Employees will be responsible for continuing any prevailing employee contributions in effect during the period of the leave.
-For all other types of leave, the employer contribution for insurance benefits shall cease at the end of the month in which the leave begins.
-Accruals of other benefit calculations, such as vacation, sick leave, or holiday benefits, will be suspended during the leave and will resume upon return to active employment or the employee can submit vacation or OPA hours to cover the benefit calculations.
-Employer contributions to the Employee Pension Plan will continue only while the employee is receiving compensation (including vacation and OPA) from the Research Foundation.
+It is preferred that is be done by coordinating pre-tax payroll deductions through payroll by using unused vacation/OPA time accrued by the employee prior to the leave.
+For all other types of leave, the employer contribution for insurance benefits shall cease at the end of the month in which the leave begins, unless otherwise required.
+Accruals of other benefit calculations, such as vacation, OPA, or holiday benefits, will be suspended during the leave and will resume upon return to active employment.
+The employee can use their unused vacation or OPA hours while out on leave.

+Employer contributions to the Employee Retirement Plan will continue only while the employee is receiving compensation (including vacation and OPA) from the Research Foundation.